 Addictions aren’t always about drugs and alcohol.

-You may be here because you can’t seem to leave your spouse or partner, even though they’re physically or emotionally abusive.
+You may be here because you can’t seem to leave your spouse, even though they’re physically or emotionally abusive.

 Or because you’ve mortgaged your house three times to pay for your daughter’s drug rehab stays.

-Or because you keep lending money to your alcoholic brother, even though you know he’ll never pay it back.
+Or because you keep lending money to your alcoholic family member who will never pay it back.

 You may have tried for years — or even decades — to protect and take care of someone the best you could.